jeiros/MDRun/README.md

 ```
 python generate_scripts.py input_example.json
 ```
-This will generate a series of `.pbs` files that have to be copied to the HPC along with the `launcher.sh` script, with the appropriate files to run the MD job (topology, any restart/inpcrd files, as well as the input files with the MD settings.)
+This will generate a series of `.pbs` files that have to be copied to the HPC along with the `launcher.sh` script and the appropriate files to run the MD job (topology, any restart/inpcrd files, as well as the input files with the MD settings.)

-Once you're in the appropriate HPC directory, submit the jobs with `launcher.sh`.
+Once you're in the appropriate HPC directory (the one you've specified in the **job_directory** variable), submit the jobs with `bash launcher.sh`.
+Please note that inside this directory, you should create a `results` directory as well for the program to work.

 ## JSON inputs